Harold Gray (landowner): Agricultural issues

 In his election address Gray concentrated on farming policy, complaining that the Coalition government had promised farmers support, but had withdrawn it.
 He supported marking all foreign imported eggs.
 He also favoured building a large number of homes for affordable rents.
 The campaign went poorly for the Liberals, who were reported by the last week of the campaign to be "despondent" about Montagu's chances.
 Gray won the election with a small majority over the Labour candidate, with Montagu in third place.
 As a Member of Parliament Gray concentrated on agricultural subjects, asking the Minister to introduce legislation to raise the wages of farm labourers.
 In line with his election pledge he supported the Merchandise Marks Bill introduced by E. G. Pretyman which provided that all imported material must be marked with its country of origin.

 Later life

-When a new election was called in November 1923, Gray was ill, and was forced to stand down from the candidature; he therefore left Parliament.
-He renewed his involvement in public life when he recovered, becoming a County Councillor in Cambridgeshire and serving as High Sheriff of Cambridgeshire and Huntingdonshire in 1939–40.
-He was awarded the honour of Knight Commander of the Order of the British Empire "for political and public service in Cambridgeshire" in the King's birthday honours list for 1938.
+When a new election was called in November 1923, Gray was ill and stood down from Parliament.
+He renewed his involvement in public life when he recovered, becoming a county councillor in Cambridgeshire and serving as High Sheriff of Cambridgeshire and Huntingdonshire in 1939–40.
+He was awarded the honour of Knight Commander of the Order of the British Empire "for political and public service in Cambridgeshire" in the 1938 Birthday Honours.

-Gray's only son Terence became well known as the Taoist philosopher Wei Wu Wei.
+Gray's only son Terence was a threatre producer who became known in later life as the Taoist author Wei Wu Wei.